NilFoundation/zkLLVM/docs/manual/contributing.md

 appropriate tag.
 See creating pull requests

 ### Creating a discussion
-Discussions should be created on github for any proposed changes or suggestions to the library
+Discussions should be created on GitHub for any proposed changes or suggestions to the library

 ### Creating pull requests